 - Roast at 400° for one hour

 - Add roasted vegetables to stock, then add parsley, thyme, celery, bay leaves, and apple cider vinegar

 - Simmer stock one more hour then cool and strain into glass mason jars

 - Drink alone or use for soups and sauces

 I do have a recipe for a quick and easy chicken stock (that uses everything in the bottom of the vegetable drawer) which I will be posting here this fall or winter.
-In the meantime, I hope you enjoy this delicious, warm and hearty stock!
+In the meantime, I hope you enjoy learning how to make chicken stock!